 - Avoid soap and detergent when cleaning the pot

 - Don’t forget to enjoy each sip of the way!

-Okay, I know and you know that making coffee in a Moka pot isn’t the true espresso the professional beasts of machines make.
-But it’s close to espresso.
+Okay, I know and you know that making coffee in a Moka pot isn’t that real deal magic that the professional beasts of machines make.
+But it’s as close as you can get.

-If you’re looking for a coffee maker that’s best for beginners, I’d recommend you try a classic Italian Moka pot.
-It’s easy to use it, not much can go wrong when brewing coffee, and it’s really straightforward.
-It’s a great alternative for all those times when your coffee machine stops working, it’s travel-friendly (I brought mine to Spain and back), and you can get good coffee for it pretty much anywhere!
+If you’re looking for a coffee maker that’s best for beginners, I’d recommend the classic Italian Moka pot.
+It’s easy to use and clean, not much can go wrong, and you can really start brewing coffee right away!
+What’s more, it’s a great alternative for all those times when your coffee machine stops working, it’s travel-friendly (I brought mine to Spain and back), and you can get the best coffee for the brewer pretty much anywhere!

 For those who want a closer alternative to the classic espresso, Kamira Express is your thing.
-I know it’s on a pricier side, but the quality of coffee it produces, it definitely worth it.
-It produces crema, dense and fragrant coffee which is the closest option available to espresso as it can get.
-While the serving option size can be impractical if you’re trying to please a crown, this brewer will work excellently and help you make tasty coffee on the budget.
+I know it’s on the pricier side, but the quality of coffee it brews is more than worth it.
+It produces crema, dense and fragrant coffee which is the closest thing to a real barista coffee as possible (unless you want to invest in a real espresso machine for home use).
+While the serving option size can be impractical if you’re trying to please a crowd, this brewer works excellently and helps you make tasty coffee on a budget.